Environmental Technology Verification Program: The US ETV Program

 The Environmental Technology Verification (ETV) Program of the Environmental Protection Agency (EPA) in the United States develops testing protocols and verifies the performance of innovative environmental technologies that can address problems that threaten human health or the natural environment.
 ETV was created to accelerate the entrance of new environmental technologies into the domestic and international marketplace by providing objective technology information on commercial-ready technologies.
 ETV is a voluntary program.
 Developers/vendors of environmental technologies are not required to participate in the program, nor are they required to seek verification.
 ETV does not pass or fail and does not rank technologies.
 All verification reports and statements are made publicly available on the ETV Website.

 Centers

-ETV has five centers which are called verification organizations.
-These verification centers are run through a cooperative agreement: